 It usually costs between €10 and €40 to register a trade (Gewerbeanmeldung).
 Find out ahead of time what your competent trade office charges for trade licences.
 If you’ve chosen a legal company form other than a GbR or a sole proprietorship (such as a GmbH, AG, UG or GmbH & Co.
 KG), you’ll need a notarial certification and your commercial register (Handelsregister) entry before registering.
 For sole proprietorships, this depends on whether or not you classify as a registered merchant (eingetragener Kaufmann, or e.K.) or not.

 What are the steps involved to register a trade?

-To register your trade, a trade registration form must be filled out and submitted.
+To register your trade (Gewerbeanmeldung), a trade registration form must be filled out and submitted.
 If you’ve chosen the GmbH, UG or a certain type of sole proprietorship as your business’s legal company form, you’ll need to have your Handelsregister entry on hand in order to be able to enter the HR number as well as the place of issue.
 Proof of the entry must also be submitted.
-Read more about the particularities of registering a trade with a UG or GmbH here (German article).

 Among others, the following details must be provided: